dCache/dcache-book2/config-SRM.md

 #### Space Reservation without VOMS certificate

-If a client uses a regular grid proxy, created with `grid-proxy-init`, and not a VO proxy, which is created with the `voms-proxy-init`, when it is communicating with `SRM` server in DCACHE, then the VO attributes can not be extracted from its credential.
+If a client uses a regular grid proxy, created with `grid-proxy-init`, and not a VO proxy, which is created with the `voms-proxy-init`, when it is communicating with `SRM` server in dCache, then the VO attributes can not be extracted from its credential.
 In this case the name of the user is extracted from the Distinguished Name (DN) to use name mapping.
 For the purposes of the space reservation the name of the user as mapped by `gplazma` is used as its VO Group name, and the VO Role is left empty.
 The entry in the `SpaceManagerLinkGroupAuthorizationFile` should be:

     #LinkGroupAuthorizationFile
     #